kmlawson/china-revolutions-mo3337/99bibliography.md

 - Anagnost, Ann. *National Past-Times: Narrative, Representation, and Power in Modern China*.
 1997.
 - Andors, Phyllis. *The Unfinished Liberation of Chinese Women, 1949-1980*.
 1983.
 - Andreas, Joel.
 ‘Battling over Political and Cultural Power during the Chinese Cultural Revolution’. *Theory and Society* 31, no. 4 (2002): 463–519.
 [Link](https://www.jstor.org/stable/3108513).
+- ———. *Disenfranchised: The Rise and Fall of Industrial Citizenship in China*.
+2019.
 - ———. *Rise of the Red Engineers: The Cultural Revolution and the Origins of China’s New Class*.
 2009.
 - Apter, David Ernest, and Tony Saich. *Revolutionary Discourse in Mao’s Republic*.
 1994.
 - Armstrong, Elisabeth B. *Bury the Corpse of Colonialism: The Revolutionary Feminist Conference of 1949*.
 Electronic book.
 2023.